Upper Township, Sea Isle City, Ocean City opened some access to their beaches amid COVID-19

 "We're not openly inviting people to come.
 We're telling people to please listen to whatever state you're coming from your governor's orders," said Pete Byron, Mayor of Wildwood.

-As beach communities set their schedules, the rules very up and down the shore.
+As beach communities set their schedules, the rules vary up and down the shore.

 Upper Township, Sea Isle City, Ocean City opened some access to their beaches amid COVID-19